bangbangcon/bangbangcon.github.io/speakers.md

 pretty much equivalent to say I have a favorite character!
 U+200D ZERO WIDTH JOINER (ZWJ) is used to combine separate characters, usually in Indic and Arabic scripts.
 In my life as an English speaker and writer, it’s used to make combinations of emoji, such as 👩+‍❤️‍+👩= 👩‍❤️‍👩.
 I'll talk about how and why this works, and how it might affect the text that users submit and you display.

+(If the emoji in this abstract don't combine into one image on the right, try viewing on a recently updated smartphone.)

 **Anne DeCusatis** is currently a Core Engineer at Meetup.
-Before that, she was the December 2014 Outstanding Graduate for Computer Science at the State University of New York at New Paltz, and an intern with IBM WebSphere Test.
 In her spare time, she organizes MergeSort NYC, a feminist hackerspace.

 ---